Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 "Same.
 Seems like it can save time and autofill, but my hit rate is 0.00% on a ~100 resumes.
 Definition of insanity.
 Have been trying for 3 months."

 Three months, ~100 applications, zero interviews.
-This is the most important misattribution in the entire Simplify discourse.
+This is the most important misattribution in the entire discourse.
 A 0% conversion rate over that volume is a resume, targeting, or credential problem, not an autofill problem.
 If your resume doesn't match the role, no autofill tool on the market will rescue it.
-If your hit rate is zero, the bottleneck is upstream of Simplify.
+If your hit rate is zero, the bottleneck is upstream of the tool.

-Founder Accountability: What Simplify's Team Said on Reddit
+Founder Accountability: What the Simplify Team Said on Reddit

-Most negative coverage of Simplify online dates from an older version of the extension.
+Most negative coverage online dates from an older version of the extension.
 Almost no review notes what happened next.
 In the same 348-upvote r/csMajors thread quoted above, a user (u/Kanyewestlover9998) complained the extension was costing them more time than it saved.
-A Simplify team member replied publicly:
+A team member replied publicly:

 Two days later, the original user updated their comment, which has since collected 88 upvotes: